yereverluvinunclebert/GDIP-Image-List/README.md

   However, even in an RC project it is still useful for loading other non-RichClient image controls.
 I am working on creating my own non-RC image widgets using GDI+ and/or Cairo and if I manage this, the imageLists will support these types.

 * VB6 still can't handle PNGs with alpha unless you use something like Elroy's standard picture Ex project or GDI+ render to a VB6 control.
   Alpha PNGs will display with a black background on any standard VB6 control as VB6 does not support transparency.
-JPgs and BMPs are fine.
+JPGs and BMPs are fine.

   TwinBasic version has no such limitations using either class.

 **Dependencies:**

 If using the cGdipImageList class you have the choice of utilising the scripting.dictionary, or Cristian Buse's Dictionary alternative.
 If you use the former, you will need to add a project reference to the MS scripting runtime scrrun.dll.
+The latter has no external dependency.

 <img width="445" height="359" alt="image" src="https://github.com/user-attachments/assets/936f6161-8361-447a-8f32-cc0681ad3656" />

-If you use the latter, there are no external dependencies.
 If you use TwinBasic there are no external dependencies.

 **Usage:**